malhiya/recipe_search/README.md

 Submitted by: **Malhiya Arnib**

 This web app: **Find a recipe by typing what you want to eat in the search bar!
-You can filter the reccipes based on how long it would take to cook the recipe**
+You can filter the recipes based on how long it would take to cook the recipe**

 Time spent: **12** hours spent in total